 Many municipalities and regional agencies lack simple and reliable tools to objectively evaluate their street networks.
 Those that do, often rely on bespoke tools that makes competing for funding difficult if other locations rely on a different set of incomparable values.
 Existing methodologies are often purely academic, complex, subjective, or locally specific.
 However, several methodologies could be combined or simplified, such as level of traffic stress (LTS), bicyclist tolerance typologies, and classical graph theory measures of network connectivity.

 WHAT ARE WE DOING?

 This research aims to provide the quantified network connectivity measure for network-scale level of service (LOS) evaluation.
-To achieve the goal, research will be conducted in the following

 Transportation Safety and Mobility